Why Would You Use a Reverse Exchange?

 Regain Control of Your 1031 Exchange With a Reverse Exchange

-One of the most difficult challenges with a forward 1031 exchange is meeting the required 1031 exchange deadlines.
-However, when you acquire your like-kind replacement property first through a reverse exchange your 45 calendar day identification period is generally not an issue.
+One of the most difficult challenges with a Forward 1031 Exchange is meeting the required 1031 exchange deadlines.
+However, when you acquire your replacement property first through a Reverse 1031 Exchange your 45 calendar day identification period is generally not an issue.

 Perhaps you just want to eliminate the stress (and risk) involved with the stringent and restrictive 1031 exchange deadlines by taking advantage of the reverse exchange strategy and acquiring your like-kind replacement property first.

 Or, you might unexpectedly stumble upon an investment opportunity that you must acquire and close on before you even have time to consider selling your relinquished property.

 The sale of your relinquished property may unexpectedly collapse and you may not want to risk losing your like-kind replacement property and must therefore proceed with the acquisition as part of a reverse exchange transaction.